sleepy-juan/Computing-Supplementary/Python Basics/Stack with Python.md

 	# pop: void -> element
 	# - pop the element from the stack
-	# - if the stack is empty, return null
+	# - if the stack is empty, return None
 	def pop(self):
 		if self.size == 0:
-			return null
+			return None
 		self.size -= 1
 		return self.stack.pop()

 	#top: void -> element
 	# - return the last element from the stack
-	# - if the stack is empty, return null
+	# - if the stack is empty, return None
 	def top(self):
 		if self.size == 0:
-			return null
+			return None
 		return self.stack[len(self.stack)-1]
 ```